Can You Buy a Car With a Credit Card?

 You won't have a diverse mix of credit types

 One of the factors that helps determine your FICO score is your credit mix.
-It accounts for 10% of your score, and it refers to the mixture of different account types you currently have (and have had in the past).
+It accounts for 10% of your score, and it refers to the mixture of different account types you currently have.

 Alternatives to buying a car with a credit card